-Affordable and convenient transit is crucial for the long-term vitality of any economy.
-In and around Baltimore, we face mammoth transit challenges that require truly visionary and collaborative thinking to solve.Baltimore’s public treasures, such as Druid Hill Park and Jones Falls, are encircled or covered by busy freeways that threaten pedestrians and discourage outdoor recreation.
-We have a severely aging infrastructure.
-We have changing values and behaviors around what cars we purchase and how much we drive.
+Baltimore’s public treasures, such as Druid Hill Park and Jones Falls, are encircled or covered by busy freeways that threaten pedestrians, discourage outdoor recreation, and threaten public safety.
+We also have changing values and behaviors around what cars we purchase and how much we drive.
 And, as we age, our mobility changes too.

 The pathways to Druid Park have been neglected and falling into disrepair for years.
 We must honor community voices.
 I support sincerely and authentically delivering first on the changes that residents have been demanding for years.
 This includes repaired sidewalks, trash receptacles, consistent clean-up, and beautiful landscaping.
 And I fully support multi-modal pathways that would encourage exercise, allow for safer access, and bolster Druid Hill Park as a regional treasure.

 We must make Baltimore’s iconic Druid Park safe for pedestrians and connect it to the harbor and to Clifton Park.
 Simultaneously, we should be identifying and immediately enhancing appropriate routes for quick east-west access across the city, ensuring a vital route for West Baltimore residents to access all parts of our incredible city.

 Of course, we need to build the redline.

 We also need to maintain the Marc train and improve the underground tunnels that both Marc and Amtrak use.

 It is crucial that we sacrifice to preserve our historic neighborhoods while we repair and upgrade underground train tunnels.
 The choice is by no means a zero-sum game.
 We must preserve our neighborhoods and protect homes, while expanding the tunnels.